 Every day, our caregivers participate in patient safety huddles across our system.
 These brief, focused conservations start with bedside caregivers communicating patient safety concerns to their managers.
 Teams that cannot immediately address concerns can escalate this information to senior teams—tier by tier—within hours to executive leadership.
 Through these huddles, caregivers make Cleveland Clinic a safer place to receive care.
 Additionally, they create open lines of communication where caregivers can share lessons learned, accomplishments and ideas, and enable leaders to report back to caregivers regarding actions taken.

 Quality of Care

+The Cleveland Clinic Improvement Model (CCIM) encourages caregivers at all levels of the organization to drive innovation and continuous improvement by promoting values that catalyze change, such as collaboration, candor and accountability.
 More than 5,000 caregivers across the Cleveland Clinic Health System provided input to develop, test and refine the Cleveland Clinic Improvement Model (CCIM), and its application enables us to continuously improve all aspects of our care: